Pāoa: Migration to Hauraki

 Pāoa travelled in a shoddy pūreke, a rain cape made of cabbage tree leaves, while all his companions were dressed in fine clothes, and he went straight to the guesthouse.
 The people presented him with ika paruparu ('fermented shellfish') in order to test him.
 Rather than eat the good quality food, he ate the common food in a greedy manner so as to appear to be an uncouth person.
 This behaviour inspired the proverbial saying, "as greedy as a Ngāti Pāoa."
 Despite all of this, the people recognised him as a chiefly person.

-When the party arrived at Rua-wehea, Pāoa was dressed exceptionally shabbily.
 Although Tukutuku cared for the guests diligently for three days, Pāoa never emerged from the guesthouse.
-Then it was announced that Pāoa was going to depart, Tukutuku appealed to Pāoa directly and he rebuffed her.
+When it was announced that Pāoa was going to depart, Tukutuku appealed to Pāoa directly and he rebuffed her.
 He behaved in this fashion because he was worried that Tukutuku's parents would not allow the match and that they might have him and his party killed if he slept with Tukutuku.
 But she was so distraught at his behaviour that her parents arranging for the couple to be married.
 A raiding party made up of the other men who had sought to marry Tukutuku came to attack Pāoa because he had not held a marriage feast and distributed gifts to them, but Taharua refused to allow this, insisting that they raid his property instead.

-Pāoa travelled with his new wife around her tribal lands, visiting Waiau and Tararu, and then returned to Mirmiri-rau, where she taught the local people to harvest the roots of the whanake (cabbage tree), the pohue (bindweed), the raupō (bulrush), and the aruhe (bracken fern), and to collect kākahi (fresh-water mussels).
+Pāoa travelled with his new wife around her tribal lands, visiting Waiau and Tararu, and then returned to Mirimiri-rau, where she taught the local people to harvest the roots of the whanake (cabbage tree), the pohue (bindweed), the raupō (bulrush), and the aruhe (bracken fern), and to collect kākahi (fresh-water mussels).
 They had ten sons, including Tipa and Hao-whenua.